nishank-airmeet/nishank-airmeet/README.md

 - 👋 Hi, I’m Nishank
 - 👀 I push bugs and features in Airmeet.
-- 🌱 Champ in Ruby, knows Java and Python too.
+- 🌱 Champ in Ruby, juggling in Java and Python.
 - 📫 You can reach me at nishank@airmeet.com

 <!---